gianlucacini/gianlucacini.com/content/posts/on-finding-ideas.md

 - SaaS / XaaS (everything as a service)
 - E-Commerce
+- Coaching
 - Info Products
-- White Label Product Provider (like represent/teespring)
+- Product Providing (like represent/teespring)
-- White Label Service Provider (help companies outsource SEO, Web Development, etc...)
+- Service Providing (SEO, Web Development, Copywriting etc...)
-- Communities
+- Communities (Patreon groups, Discord groups, masterminds, slack chats etc...)
-- Class-Ads (like job boards)
+- Class-Ads (like craigslist, job boards etc...)

 these models have been around for years, and there are still untapped niches.
 Businesses still need software and contractors to outsource excess work to, people still want to buy and sell things online, people still want to meet and connect with likeminded people etc etc.